 The tricky part here is, in the latter case of the self-blame, that the situation is akin to a “stalemate”, representing a “paralyzed” state of affairs.
 For if the self-blame doesn’t stop, then the positive momentum cannot build.

-In any case, for a serious law of attraction student, all types of blame must sooner or later be abandoned.
+In any case, for someone who intends to learn the basic principles of the Law of Attraction, all types of blame must sooner or later be abandoned.
 There is no room for blame, in either the vocabulary or the behavior, of a true seeker of positivity, happiness and prosperity.